For SellersSeller Guide

 Tax Treatment: Navigating the Financial Implications

 The tax implications of selling a business stake can be substantial and vary significantly between majority and minority sales, as well as the specific structure of the transaction.
-It is imperative for business owners to consult with tax advisors early in the process to optimize the after-tax proceeds.
+Operators must consult with tax advisors early in the process to optimize after-tax proceeds.

 Tax Treatment of a Majority Stake Sale